 Agents in cloud can create the service .sync directory in a cloud storage with the following specifics:

-- Azure files will create .sync with Archive and ID file there to store file version and deleted files (for Synchronisation), or updated files on each job run (for Distribution and Consolidation jobs).
+- Azure files will create .sync with Archive and ID file there to store file version and deleted files (for Synchronization), or updated files on each job run (for Distribution and Consolidation jobs).

-- Google Cloud storage automatically creates .sync folder to store file version and deleted files (for Synchronisation), or updated files on each job run (for Distribution and Consolidation jobs)
+- Google Cloud storage automatically creates .sync folder to store file version and deleted files (for Synchronization), or updated files on each job run (for Distribution and Consolidation jobs)

 - Renaming/moving files not supported.
 Renamed files will be simply re-uploaded to a cloud.

 - Selective sync is not supported for cloud storage.